ArgonDesign/alogic/doc/srams.md

   // Issue read access
   storage.read(10'd87);
   fence;
-  // Given that storage was declared as combinatorially driven, stroage.rdata
+  // Given that storage was declared as combinatorially driven, storage.rdata
   // is available on the following cycle. x should now be incremented by
   // whatever value is in the SRAM at address 87 x += storage.rdata;
 ```

-<a href="http://afiddle.argondesign.com/?example=srams_read_write.alogic">Fiddle with read and write syntax here.</a>
+<a href="http://afiddle.argondesign.com/?example=srams_basic.alogic">Fiddle with a basic sram here.</a>

 ### Combinatorially driven vs registered SRAMs